 The first climatic moment was the march on Friday afternoon.
 Since the morning, TV channels had shown the Black Block ‘terrorists’ smashing windows, assaulting banks, setting fire to cars and other amenities of the kind.
 They actually were 2% of the protesters but the impression from the small screen was that they ‘were’ the protesters.
 Their acts of vandalism were done in strategic points, undisturbed, with no police in sight.
 From crossover examination of pictures and of footage we have the undisputable impression of a police-Black Block collaboration, a pre-set script, a planned performance, reinforced by the fact that police officers and violent protesters were filmed talking together, that some Blockers are seen springing from police battalions and by the discovery that activists of the neo-fascist group Forza Nuova had joined them.

 Obviously, all this was preparatory to the afternoon events.
-The 200,000 peaceful protesters took to the streets shouting and chanting their slogans against globalization when all of a sudden the riot police appeared and began to beat everyone they met savagely, as if under a spell, like official clockwork-oranges.
-The word we use for this kind of activities is squadrismo.
+The 200,000 peaceful protesters took to the streets shouting and chanting their slogans against globalization when all of a sudden the riot police appeared and began to beat everyone they met savagely, as if under a spell, like official clockwork oranges.
+The word we use for this kind of activity is squadrismo.
 Squadra means team, with reference to the special police force (team) of the fascist regime that was used to suppress dissent with violence.
 Obviously, some protesters reacted to the police brutality with other acts of violence which were shown on TV without contextualization, together with the Black Block actions that continued for the camera’s sake.
-On TV, you could only see some protesters attack the police which had, in the viewer’s perspective, the right to fight back.
+On TV, you could only see some protesters attack the police which had, from the viewer’s perspective, the right to fight back.
 Needless to say, those trying to film police violence were attacked by the police and the Black Block viciously, while the footage showing the preceding police attacks was absent from the mass media.
 From Italian homes, the picture was clear, but it was completely fake.
-It reminds me the sequence of the police manhunt broadcast live on TV at the end of Bradley’s Fahrenheit 541 in which the protagonist, who rebelled against the rules of society, manages to escape and so the police has to kill an innocent passer-by, pretending he is the drifter, to show the audience that ‘wrongdoers’ are always trapped.
+It reminds me of the sequence of the police manhunt broadcast live on TV at the end of Bradley’s Fahrenheit 541 in which the protagonist, who rebelled against the rules of society, manages to escape and so the police have to kill an innocent passer-by, pretending he is the drifter, to show the audience that ‘wrongdoers’ are always trapped.
 The infiltration technique to discredit the whole movement was enacted once again, and once again it worked: the Black Block violence and the reaction to the not shown police cruelty was perceived as the endemic violence linked to all the protesters.
-Not only it justified the police brutality, it also discredited the whole movement and alienated people’s support to their causes which were initially seen as right social issues.
+Not only it justified the police brutality, it also discredited the whole movement and alienated people’s support for their causes which were initially seen as right social issues.
 Friday afternoon was an escalation of violence.
 The hostility seemed to grow by itself, uncontrolled, like a fire widened by the wind, until it reached the climactic moment of Carlo Giuliani’s killing.
 At the end of the march, and at the end of the summit, the Black Block disappeared, vanished in the air the way they had materialized the day before, while the protesters arrested by the police were almost all released by the judges for not committing any wrongdoing.

 Carlo’s death is a direct consequence of the terror atmosphere that hung over Genoa G8 summit, an environment full of stress and fear, too strong to stand for two young adults who happened to find themselves on the opposite sides, in the wrong place at the wrong time: